What are the advantages of veneers?

 What if I grind my teeth?

 Unfortunately patients who have a history of grinding will be more likely to break through not only their own enamel and tooth structure, but also their veneers and other dental restorations.
 This is due to the enormous strength of the human jaw when it goes into overdrive (during grinding or clenching).
+Your Eyes & Smiles Dental Veneer Dentist will check your bite before you start treatment to let you know if you may require a night guard to protect your dental veneers in the future.
 Luckily by wearing a night guard after having veneer treatment, you have the chance to protect your new teeth from the forces of grinding for longer.